What is Generation Z?

 Also read : Ways to reinvent the Gen-z employee experience

 Generation Z in the workplace

-It's unclear how Gen Z will be identified in the workplace because they've only recently entered the workforce.
+It's unclear how Generation Z employees will be identified in the workplace because they've only recently entered the workforce.
 According to preliminary research, they are self-sufficient, hardworking, and well-educated.
 They appear to be driven by employment stability and financial rewards as a result of the financial challenges they witnessed as children.
 They are also concerned about issues of equality as the most diverse generation and wish to work for organisations that focus such concerns.

 One of Generation Z's most noticeable work qualities is their proclivity for multitasking.
 Many people are accustomed to moving between apps fast, and they may approach their job projects in the same way.